funkybob/django-nap/docs/quickstart.rst

     class QuestionListView(QuestionMixin,
                            views.ListGetMixin,
                            views.ListPostMixin,
-                           views.BaseListView):
+                           views.ListBaseView):
         pass

     class QuestionObjectView(QuestionMixin,
                              views.ObjectGetMixin,
                              views.ObjectPutMixin,
-                             views.BaseObjectView):
+                             views.ObjectBaseView):
         pass

-The `BaseListView` provides the core of any object list view, deriving from Django's `MultipleObjectMixin`.
+The `ListBaseView` provides the core of any object list view, deriving from Django's `MultipleObjectMixin`.
 Then we mix in the default handlers for ``GET`` and ``POST`` actions.

-Similarly, the `BaseObjectView` supports single object access, deriving from Django's `SingleObjectMixin`.
+Similarly, the `ObjectBaseView` supports single object access, deriving from Django's `SingleObjectMixin`.

 Where the list view has ``POST`` to create a new record, the object view has